 - 6 cups of pre-cooked white rice (see recipe)

 - 1 cup of vegetable broth

-- Grate the carrots with the coarse side of the grater, or cut into very small cubes
+- Grate the carrot with the coarse side of the grater, or cut into very small cubes

 - Cut the onion into very small cubes.